mazh-jarvis/Java-Applications/README.md

 It searches for any regex PATTERN found in the files in the DIRECTORY recursively, and outputs the lines matching the given PATTERN.
 ## Usage
 `JavaGrepApp <pattern> <directory> <output>`
+## Design and Implementations
+This app was implemented by core Java API
+## Limitations
+The app's regular expression matching functionality depends on Java's `matches()` method in the String library.

 # Java JDBC App
 ## Introduction